Mental Health Therapy in Arkansas

 In Person

-Sonya Long is an Associate Marriage And Family Therapist, providing both online and in-person sessions.
+Shawonda Irby is a Licensed Professional Counselor, providing both online and in-person sessions.
 Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Sonya has experience working with Aviation Professionals.
-Sonya is in-network with insurance providers including Aetna and Meritain.
-They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
+Shawonda has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Lesbians, and Transgender People.
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+Shawonda is in-network with insurance providers including Aetna, Ambetter, and Anthem.
+They accept Cash, Check, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Little Rock, Arkansas - Counselor